talha131/onCrashReboot/content/Fish Shell/fish-exit-status-of-last-command.md

 Subtitle:
 Summary: In Fish shell, you can read the exit status of the last command executed and use it in number of ways
 Keywords:

+[Fish shell](https://fishshell.com/) is a user-friendly and a feature-rich alternative to the Bash shell.
+Think [Zsh](https://www.zsh.org/), but with saner and user-friendly defaults.
+Fish shell "just works", requiring minimal customizations.
+You do not have to waste time scouring the internet for tutorials and example config files.

+When writing scripts, a lot of time you run into cases where you have to get the exit status of the last command executed.
+In this article, I detail all the ways you can use to the exit status of a command.

 In the following examples, I am going to use `rg`, i.e. [ripgrep](https://github.com/BurntSushi/ripgrep).
 It's a modern and faster equivalent of the traditional `grep` and `ack` commands. `rg` also has a sane default configuration that does not require you to enable command switches to do mundane tasks like searching recursively or respecting `.gitignore` rules.